-It was not long before Fiona could see that the few boys in AcademyWest would be better served by singing with the British Columbia Boys Choir and, upon a unanimous decision from all involved, the name AcademyWest was officially changed to the British Columbia Girls Choir in 2004.
+It was not long before Fiona could see that the few boys in AcademyWest would be better served by singing with the British Columbia Boys Choir and, upon an unanimous decision from all involved, the name AcademyWest was officially changed to the British Columbia Girls Choir in 2004.
 BC Girls and BC Boys Choirs were separate organizations, although they performed and toured together periodically, including an extensive concert tour through China in 2006.

-Over the past 17 years, Fiona, along with her friend and colleague Lynn van Zanten (who recently stepped down from many years as BC Girls Choir’s Executive Director), have developed the BC Girls Choir from a handful of singers to over 150 girls who participate in concerts, recordings, festivals, camps and community outreach events each year.
+Over the past 17 years, Fiona, along with her friend and colleague Lynn van Zanten (who has stepped down from many years as BC Girls Choir’s Executive Director), have developed the BC Girls Choir from a handful of singers to over 150 girls who participate in concerts, recordings, festivals, camps and community outreach events each year.
 Lynn handed much of her work to Nicole Wright, who has been our wonderfully competent General Manager for the past two years.

 Highlights of the past 17 years include: numerous years representing British Columbia at the National Music Festival; three 2010 Winter Olympic appearances; and being awarded the 2008 Elmer Iseler Award for the best performance of a Canadian work at the renowned International Choral Kathaumixw.
 The girls have made guest appearances with such artists as: the Vancouver Chamber Choir, Elektra Women’s Choir, Chor Leoni Men’s Choir, the Sea to Sky Symphony, opera superstar Ben Heppner and world famous singing groups The Nylons and The Tenors.